etendosoftware/docs/docs/products/etendo-classic/user-guide/production-management/transactions.md

 Cost information is set up in several screens:

-- in the [_Process Plan_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/production-management-setup#process-plan), the use of the [_cost center_](https://docs/en/financial-management-setup-accounting#cost-center) is defined
+- in the [Process Plan](/docs/products/etendo-classic/user-guide/production-management/setup/#process-plan), the use of the [Cost center](/docs/products/etendo-classic/user-guide/financial-management/accounting/setup/#cost-center) is defined
 - in the cost center, the following cost is defined:
   - **Employee information**: salary category information as well as the quantity used per hour for the cost center.
 Based on these, the cost of the employee is calculated.
-The salary category cost is entered in the [_Salary Category_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-management/masterdata-management#salary-category) screen.
+The salary category cost is entered in the [Salary Category](/docs/products/etendo-classic/user-guide/masterdata-management/masterdata/#salary-category) screen.
   - **Machine information**: the machine and usage information is entered in the cost center screen.
-The machine cost is entered in the [_Machine_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/production-management-setup#machine) screen.
+The machine cost is entered in the [Machine](/docs/products/etendo-classic/user-guide/production-management/setup/#machine_1) screen.
   - **Indirect cost information**: all indirect cost items related to a cost center are list.
-The indirect cost is entered in the [_Indirect Cost_](https://docs/en/end-user-documentation/etendo-environment/functional-documentation/business-configuration/production-management-setup#indirect-cost) screen.
+The indirect cost is entered in the [Indirect Cost](/docs/products/etendo-classic/user-guide/production-management/setup/#indirect-cost_2) screen.
 - in the process plan, the quantities and cost of the materials used in the production process are defined.

 For raw material, the price list information is used for the cost of the P-.
 The purchase price list that is used for the raw material cost is marked as default.